 You can analyse an image by going to the Image Processing with Computer Vision API site.
 The tool provides an abundance of information.
 From accent colour, dominant background and foreground colours, through facial recognition, all the way to a list of tags, suggested caption and identifying adult and “racy” content.

 The AI-generated caption for the above image is “Elon Musk standing in front of a red car.”
 Not only does the tool identify it’s Elon Musk, but it also estimates his age – and isn’t very far off.
 The picture was taken around 2014 when Elon was 42.

 Automatic Alternative Text uses Microsoft’s Cognitive Services Computer Vision API to generate image alt text for pictures uploaded when the plugin is active.

 Setting up the plugin is easy but requires an API key which you can acquire from Microsoft for free at the time of writing this article (with the “price subject to change” caveat).
 There’s a detailed installation guide on the plugin’s page.

 We have highlighted the importance of alternative text in a recent article about website accessibility and now you can make your website accessible for everyone with the use of artificial intelligence.

 It’s important to not get too comfortable having the help of AI.
-You should develop a habit of crafting accessible content and crafting alternative text for images should be a part of it.
+You should develop a habit of crafting accessible content and writing alternative text for images should be a part of that exercise.